Integrating Jenkins with Source Control (Git)

 • Configure SCM polling to trigger builds automatically on new commits.

-A Jenkins instance is already running for this lab.
+A Jenkins instance and a small local Git repository are already prepared for this lab.
 You can access the Jenkins web interface by opening the Firefox browser on the desktop.
 The browser will automatically open to http://localhost:8080, so you don't need to manually enter the URL.
 No login is required.

 Verify the Git Plugin